Creating Alaska: Dan Hoffman

 Right now, Hoffman is exactly where he wants to be, surrounded by beauty that he loves, happy in his family life, and fulfilling new goals with his book.
 “What’s exciting now is to be able to work on creative stuff like this.”

-Learn more about “An Alaska Flyfisher’s Odyssey” at https://farcountrypress.com/details.php?id=956.
+Learn more about “An Alaska Flyfisher’s Odyssey” at farcountrypress.com/details.php?id=956.
 Hoffman is donating 50% of his earnings from the book to Trout Unlimited for their Alaska operations.